Alvor1991/PP2-Online-Quiz/README.md

 * **Progress Bar**
 ![Progress Bar image](assets/readme-files/progress-bar.png)
-    - Visually indicate the user's advancement through the quiz.
+    - The Progress Bar feature is a visual indicator of user advancement through the quiz, offering a sense of direction and accomplishment.
+By tracking progress in real-time, users are engaged and motivated to continue until completion.
+This feature enhances user experience by providing a clear sense of where they are in the quiz.
+With a visual representation of progress, users are more likely to stay engaged, resulting in a more fulfilling and satisfying quiz experience overall.

 * **Answer Colour**
 ![Answer Colour image](assets/readme-files/correct-incorrect.png)
-    - Highlight the correct (green) and incorrect (red) answers for that question.
+    - The Answer Colour feature provides immediate feedback on user responses, highlighting correct answers in green and incorrect ones in red.
+This instant visual cue not only helps users understand their performance but also encourages learning through trial and error.
+By offering clear and concise feedback, the feature enhances user engagement, fosters a deeper understanding of the quiz content, and promotes a sense of progression as users navigate through the questions.

 * **Score Counter**
 ![Score Counter image](assets/readme-files/score-counter.png)
     - The Score Counter feature serves as a vital component in enhancing user engagement and motivation throughout the quiz experience.
 By dynamically updating in real-time as users progress through the quiz, it provides immediate feedback on their performance, reinforcing their sense of accomplishment and investment in the activity.
 The visual representation of the score not only offers users a clear indication of their current standing but also stimulates a sense of progression and achievement as they move closer to completing the quiz.

 ### Player Score

 The Player Score feature adds significant value to the overall user experience by providing personalized feedback based on the user's performance in the quiz.
-It not only serves as a means of gauging their success but also offers encouragement and motivation play the quiz again.
+It not only serves as a means of gauging their success but also offers encouragement and motivation to play the quiz again.
 By categorizing scores into different levels such as "OK," "Good," "Great," and "Perfect," this feature effectively communicates to users where they stand relative to their peers and their own potential.
 Moreover, it creates a sense of achievement and progress, driving users to strive for higher scores and engage more deeply with the quiz content.

 * **OK Score (less than 5)**
 ![OK Score image](assets/readme-files/ok-score.png)

-    - If user scores less than 5, this message will display.
+    - If the user scores less than 5, this message will display.

 * **Good Score (5 or above)**
 ![Good Score image](assets/readme-files/good-score.png)

-    - If user scores 5 or above, this message will display.
+    - If the user scores 5 or above, this message will display.

 * **Great Score (7 or above)**
 ![Great Score image](assets/readme-files/great-score.png)

-    - If user scores 7 or above, this message will display.
+    - If the user scores 7 or above, this message will display.

 * **Perfect Score (10)**
 ![Perfect Score image](assets/readme-files/perfect-score.png)